 No doubt you have heard those horror stories about tile countertops.
 Tile stains, cracks, and so on.
 Actually, it is less susceptible to cracking than granite, soapstone or concrete.
 Stone tile is porous and needs to be sealed periodically, but so does a stone slab.
 Stone, after all, is stone no matter what its shape or size.

-Tile, then, is definitely our second choice for high quality, durable, budget countertops.
+Ceramic tile, then, is definitely our second choice for high quality, durable, budget countertops

 Solid Surfacing Countertops